 The key here is whether you could have used the policy.
 If you were eligible but simply never had a need to use it, that's not mis-selling – unless you never realised you actually had the account.

-However, there are plenty of reasons that policies can be unsuitable – read through Step 2 to decide whether you have a case.
+However, there are plenty of reasons that policies can be unsuitable – read through the Have I been mis-sold? section to decide whether you have a case.

 If the account holder has passed away, any monies owed become part of their estate, so the person who inherits is entitled to reclaim (let the executor know too).
-If there's no will, this follows the rules of intestacy (see the HMRC website).
+If there's no will, this follows the rules of intestacy.
 Yet it's worth noting there may be problems proving what happened at the time of the sale if only the policyholder was present.

-If someone you know requires help with their finances, and they're capable to instruct you to act on your behalf, it's worth trying.
+If someone you know needs help with their finances, and they're capable of instructing you to act on their behalf, it's worth trying.

 If the person has a mental health condition, or other issues that mean a packaged account was obviously unsuitable, they are more than likely to have a case.

 No. You have a right to complain and take it to the ombudsman.
 They can't put the fact you've complained on your credit file.

 Past ombudsman rulings show they can't hold it against you.
 The one negative is the bank will know this information when you apply for another product from it (not any other bank), and it could decide to incorporate that, but past experience shows this is unlikely.